gomods/athens/DEVELOPMENT.md

 - **Tag version** - This should be the same `v0.x.y` number you put into the release branch.
 Make sure this tag starts with `v` and that the tag target is the proper release branch.
 - **Release Title** - Make sure the title is prefixed by the release number including the `v`.
 If you want to write something creative in the rest of the title, go for it!
 - **Describe this release** - Make sure to write what features this release includes, and any notable bugfixes.
 Also, thank all the folks who contributed to the release.
-You can find that information in a link that looks like this: `https://github.com/gomods/athens/compare/$PREVIOUS_TAG...$CURRENT_TAG`.
-Substitute `$PREVIOUS_TAG` for the last semver and `$CURRENT_TAG` to this one.
+You can find that information in a link that looks like this: `https://github.com/gomods/athens/compare/$PREVIOUS_TAG...release-$CURRENT_TAG`.
+Substitute `$PREVIOUS_TAG` for the last semver and `$CURRENT_TAG` to the version in the new release branch

 When you're done, press the "Publish Release" button.
 After you do, our [Drone](https://cloud.drone.io) job will do almost everything.